rebremer/blog-sqldbalwaysencrypted-git/readme.md

-# Azure DevOps project that publishes a DACPAC to a SQLDB using always encrypted
+# Azure DevOps project to publish DACPAC to Azure SQL with Always Encrypted

 *TLTR: Create Azure DevOps project using azure-pipelines.yml, publish 1st DACPAC to SQLDB, add data to table, publish 2nd DACPAC to SQLDB creating encrypted columns and data*